 Paul Kagame’s Rwanda is going to be the first of many new success stories in Africa.
 Rwanda has embraced innovation and is currently setting up its next generation for the future by launching a coding institute.
 This initiative is a component of endeavors to address in an economical way the extreme lack of high programming and performance computing specialists in the Rwandan market.
-The coding academy will spend significant time in the fields of programming, installed and embedded frameworks and digital security, as indicated by authorities.
+The coding academy will spend significant time in the fields of programming, installing and embedding frameworks and digital security, as indicated by authorities.

 Speaking during the launch, the Minister of Education said that the thought of building up the school stemmed from a national leadership retreat that was held in Gabiro 2018 . " This is the first school of its kind in Rwanda which is in accordance with government vision to evolve into a knowledge based economy.
 Technical skills play a big role in building the economy that provides opportunities; especially for youth to get jobs or create new jobs" he said.